xuqhang/xuqhang.github.io/README.md

 ***
 ### Experience
 * Exchange students in the Department of Biomedical Engineering in National University of Singapore,Singapore
-* Engineer in Huawei Hanzhou Research Center
+* Engineer in Huawei Hangzhou Research Center

 ***
 ### Publications